jfranse/bookflow_example/iris_book/iris.md

 ## Appendix
 ### Internal Metadata

 Here we include metadata about the run whose details were included in the above document.
-This is useful information for cross-referencing when in the future you or someone else reads, for example, an old version of this document.
+This is useful information, for example, for cross-referencing or reproducibility when in the future you or someone else reads an old version of this document.

 ```{glue:figure} int_meta_data
 :name: int_meta_data